Shapedsundew9/erasmus-gp/egppy/egppy/problems/docs/tic-tac-toe.md

 3. Implicit player grid positions i.e. a container of positions for player **O** and a container of positions for player **X**
 4. Grid memory i.e. a single position input identifying the position of the other players play which requires a record of plays to be stored.

+Below a total of 65 designs - but there are many more more subtle variants.

 ## Full Grid State

 There are several sub-design options: